ioBroker/ioBroker.mqtt/README.md

 - **Interval before send topics by connection** - Pause between connection and when all topics will be sent to client (if activated).
 - **Send interval** - Interval between packets by sending all topics (if activated).
 Used only by once after the connection establishment.
 - **Use chunk patch** - There is a problem with last update of mqtt-packet, that frames will be sent directly to client and not first completely built and then sent to client.
 Some old clients do not like such a packets and do not work with new library.
 To fix it you can activate this flag.
+- **Force clean session** - Overwrite the client settings and clear or keep session.

 ### Client settings
 - **URL** - name or ip address of the broker/server.
 Like "localhost".